arr2036/yksofttoken/README.md

 Debug logging may be enabled with `-d`.

-## Using with VPN clients
+## VPN clients
 ### Openconnect

 The easiest way to submit both factors to openconnect is via `--password-on-stdin`.
-In the example below we pipe in the first factor, then the output of yksoft separated by a newline.
+In the example below we pipe in the first factor, then the output of yksoft separated by the newline from echo.
+You could also `cat` the first factor from a file.

 ```bash
 (echo '<first factor>'; yksoft [<token file>]) | openconnect --user=<user> <url> --passwd-on-stdin